-The ADC08D1000 is a dual, low power, high performance CMOS analog-to-digital converter that digitizes signals to 8 bits resolution at sampling rates up to 1.3 GSPS.
-Consuming a typical 1.6 Watts at 1 GSPS from a single 1.9 Volt supply, this device is guaranteed to have no missing codes over the full operating temperature range.
-The unique folding and interpolating architecture, the fully differential comparator design, the innovative design of the internal sample-and-hold amplifier and the selfcalibration scheme enable a very flat response of all dynamic parameters beyond Nyquist, producing a high 7.4 ENOB with a 500 MHz input signal and a 1 GHz sample rate while providing a 10-18 B.E.R.
+The ADC08D502 is a dual, low power, high performance CMOS analog-to-digital converter that digitizes signals to 8 bits resolution at sampling rates up to 500 MSPS.
+Consuming a typical 1.4 Watts at 500 MSPS from a single 1.9 Volt supply, this device is guaranteed to have no missing codes over the full operating temperature range.
+The unique folding and interpolating architecture, the fully differential comparator design, the innovative design of the internal sample-and-hold amplifier and the self-calibration scheme enable a very flat response of all dynamic parameters beyond Nyquist, producing a high 7.5 ENOB with a 250 MHz input signal and a 500 MHz sample rate while providing a 10-18 B.E.R.
 Output formatting is offset binary and the LVDS digital outputs are compatible with IEEE 1596.3-1996, with the exception of an adjustable common mode voltage between 0.8V and 1.2V.

 Each converter has a 1:2 demultiplexer that feeds two LVDS buses and reduces the output data rate on each bus to half the sampling rate.
-The two converters can be interleaved and used as a single 2 GSPS ADC.

-The converter typically consumes less than 3.5 mW in the Power Down Mode and is available in a 128lead, thermally enhanced exposed pad HLQFP and operates over the Industrial (-40°C $\leq$ TA $\leq$ +85°C) temperature range.
+The converter typically consumes less than 3.5 mW in the Power Down Mode and is available in a 128-lead, thermally enhanced exposed pad LQFP and operates over the Industrial (-40°C $\leq$ TA $\leq$ +85°C) temperature range.